matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 The following fields are defined in the `m.room.retention` contents:

 `max_lifetime`:
   the maximum duration in seconds for which a server must store this event.
-Must be null or in range [0, 2<sup>31</sup>-1].
-If absent, or null,
-        should be interpreted as 'forever'.
+  Must be null or an integer in range [0, 2<sup>31</sup>-1].
+If absent, or null, should be interpreted as 'forever'.

 `min_lifetime`:
   the minimum duration for which a server should store this event.
-  Must be null or in range [0, 2<sup>31</sup>-1].
-If absent, or null, should be
-        interpreted as 'forever'.
+Must be null or an integer in range [0, 2<sup>31</sup>-1].
+If absent, or null, should be interpreted as 'forever'.

 `expire_on_clients`:
-  a boolean for whether clients must expire messages clientside to match the min/max lifetime and/or self_destruct semantics fields.
+  a boolean for whether clients must expire messages clientside to match the min/max lifetime fields.
 If absent, or null, should be interpreted as false.
+  The intention of this is to distinguish between rules intended to impose a data retention policy on the server - versus rules intended to provide a degree of privacy by requesting all data is purged from all clients after a given time.

 Retention is only considered for non-state events.